 I reversed my car completely out of the drive way and then pulled alongside the curb a little further away but in walking distance to his car.
 I sat there for a couple of seconds and got out of the car.
 I saw Henry’s head retreat out of the car window and he started walking towards me smiling.

 My heart beat faster.
 I wished hard that a car would go by and witness what was about to unfold.
 How are my kids holding up in the car seats?
 Should something happen, will all my teachings bear fruit?
 They know where I hide my cell phone in my purse, they should be able to find it if they had to.
 I shouldn’t have trusted my gut that first time when I felt sorry for Henry.
 His eyes are red.
 Did I not notice them earlier?
 He had almost slipped from our roof.
 He must have been drunk.
 Not sure what he did with that check that day.
 I can imagine him going back to his dirty home.
 I should have known better, people have natural instincts molded by communities and childhood they are subjected to.
 People never change.
+White trash.
+Trailer trash, isn’t that what they’re called.
 Now all his tattoos were crawling up to my face and irritating me.
-He must have seen my new BMW X5.
-He must have heard the roar of it’s brand new engine.
-His car had cockroaches everywhere; they scurried out when he opened the trunk to put those bags.
+His car had cockroaches everywhere; they scurried out when he opened the trunk to put those bags of clothes.
+Jeff doesn’t even have all his teeth anymore.
+They must have seen my new BMW X5.
+They must have heard the roar of it’s brand new engine.
 I should have never told him Chaz was not home.

 As he walked closer, I noticed for the first time he was wearing my husband’s Rush concert T-shirt from the year 2000 that I had given him that day.
 Chaz had it for 13 years before I stuffed it into the bag and handed it off to Henry.

 “Hey, you don’t happen to have any shirts that Jeff could use, do you?
 He could really use a couple of them if you can spare.
 Thanks.”
-I stayed frozen in place but not in time.
+I stood there frozen in place.